 The Technology Forge system is used to record details of all of the Council's land and properties.
 The system holds basic ownership and valuation data together with building condition surveys.
-A separate system holds date on asbestos, legionella survey data and electrical and gas survey information.
+A separate system holds data on asbestos, legionella surveys and electrical and gas survey information.